NouhaylaMouakkal/Career_Recommendation_System/README.md

 5. Explore the platform and personalize your career recommendations!

 ## Report
-For a detailed overview of the project, you can access the full report [here](Rapport projet java.pdf).
+For a detailed overview of the project, you can access the full report [here]([Rapport projet java.pdf](https://github.com/NouhaylaMouakkal/Career_Recommendation_System/blob/main/Rapport%20projet%20java.pdf)).

 ## Overview
 The N7Career project represents a significant stride in creating interactive tools for career exploration.
 We appreciate the collaboration and look forward to refining the platform based on user feedback.